So what exactly is a therapy rat? What do they do? Can you go anywhere you want with them?

 |Drawn by Russell Chesnut for Healing Whiskers

-ESAs are emotional support animals and provide comfort to someone with psychological disabilities by just being there.
+ESAs are emotional support animals and provide comfort to someone with psychological disabilities by just being themselves.
 They are not trained to perform a task except for comforting their handler and their handler alone.
 For example, someone might have a dog as an ESA for their anxiety or bipolar disorder.
-ESAs can be prescribed by a doctor but there are little to no regulation or real registering of these animals.
+ESAs can be prescribed by a doctor but there is little to no regulation or real registering of these animals.
 There are no rules on what kind of animal can be an ESA and this has led to people bringing mini pigs and even chickens aboard planes.
 It's a real mess and for people who really benefit from emotional support animals, it can be very hard to be taken seriously.

 Service animals do just as their name implies - provide a service to their handler.
 These animals are specifically trained to do something, like guide their person, turn on lights, or even alert someone if there is a problem.
 Dogs and miniature horses are the animals that are commonly seen.
 Although, it does depend on where you live on what kind of animal can be considered a service animal.
 There is a lady who has had multiple service rats who alert her to severe neck spasms and was able to get her local laws changed to accommodate her needs, but outside of her city, it is up to the businesses if she is allowed to come in with her rats.
 (Read the interesting story here)

 A therapy rat is just like a therapy dog, but with a rat!
 Therapy animals are invited to facilities for people to pet and love.
 This is therapeutic for many people and therapy animals are most often seen at hospitals, nursing homes, and colleges.
 These animals are trained to be tolerant of people of all types touching them in stressful environments.
 You typically only see dogs or cats, but with certain organizations it depends.
 Pet Partners registers dogs, cats, llamas, alpacas, horses, rabbits, rats, guinea pigs, miniature pigs, and birds!